rvsrvs/jasdev.github.io/thoughts.md

 - Knee appointment turned up all-clear. _Phew_.
 Just a patellar tendinitis flare up (which I actually dealt with back in my cross country days)
     - Taking it somewhat easy this week, but, I should be set to race on Sunday (!!!).
 - One of the best aspects of NYC is coming back to it after vacation.
 It’s getting increasingly hard to see myself living anywhere else (while I don’t have a family).
 Going back home to VA this past weekend felt like exiting a highway.
 Which is necessary, but felt like I didn’t have the environment to chase earned fatigue.
 - Attending the first wedding in my friend circle this past weekend gave me a fresh lens on my friendships.
-Questions like: “Who do I want in my wedding party?“, “Who should give a speech?”, and “How well would my difference ‘compartments’ of friends get along (not a worry, just that I have different mannerisms with some of them)?”
+Questions like: “Who do I want in my wedding party?“, “Who should give a speech?”, and “How well would my different ‘compartments’ of friends get along (not a worry, just that I have different mannerisms with some of them)?”
 - Peloton hackathon in a few weeks.
 Excited to come out of the woodwork.

 ## 2/20/2017